 I’m not an artsy person (well, other than acting and such).
-I don’t understand why some things are considered art (there was a video exhibit I clearly missed the point of) and there are other things I think are lovely.
+I don’t understand why some things are considered art (there was a video exhibit or which I clearly missed the point) and there are other things I think are lovely.
 It is an art gallery, not a children’s museum.
 However, the Columbus Museum of Art does a great job of being accessible for kids, including the hands-on Wonder Room and the puzzles scattered through out.
 In addition, they offer various classes, even birthday parties!

 Sundays are their free day (donations are welcome) and a great day for families.
 We breezed through in about an hour, which meant very little time for me to admire anything for more than about a minute.